Leadership in Teaching & Learning Fellowship

 McMaster’s rich tradition of pedagogical leadership depends upon faculty champions who act as leaders and mentors to advance improvement in teaching and learning and to enhance student- learning experiences.
 Through the generous donation of Paul R. MacPherson, we are able preserve this tradition by offering the Leadership in Teaching and Learning (LTL) Fellowship grant program.

 The Leadership in Teaching and Learning Fellowship draws funding from “The Paul MacPherson Teaching Fellowship” trust with a goal of supporting the teaching and learning research activities of faculty at McMaster.
-This is a 2-year program designed to engage faculty in leading change, practice the scholarship of teaching and learning, and support faculty communities that provide mentorship and leadership in teaching and learning.
-In partnership with the MacPherson Institute, LTL Fellows will: (1) plan and implement a pedagogical project within one of two streams: Evaluating Course Impact and Implementing Program Change (details below); (2) participate in a network of LTL Fellows; (3) provide mentorship and feedback to peers; and (4) disseminate project outcomes both within and beyond their departments.
+This is a 2-year program designed to engage faculty in leading change, practising the scholarship of teaching and learning, and supporting faculty communities that provide mentorship and leadership in teaching and learning.In partnership with the MacPherson Institute, LTL Fellows will: (1) plan and implement a pedagogical project that evaluates course impact or implements program change; (2) participate in a network of LTL Fellows; (3) provide mentorship and feedback to peers; and (4) disseminate project outcomes both within and beyond their departments.

 Throughout the duration of their fellowship, they will participate in regular update meetings with their LTL peers as a mechanism to “lead from within”.
 In the first year, Fellows will focus on designing and implementing their projects, and consider how they will plan to share the results and impacts of their projects with various communities.
 In the second year, Fellows will focus on disseminating the results/impacts of their project with stakeholder communities as a mechanism to “lead beyond” their LTL cohort group.
 In doing so, fellows will work to share and guide the adoption and implementation of their work with others at McMaster University.

-To date, the MacPherson Institute is proud to have a cohort of over 60 Leadership Fellows from diverse disciplines across McMaster’s six faculties.
+To date, the MacPherson Institute is proud to have a cohort of over 60 Leadership Fellows from diverse disciplines across McMaster’s six Faculties.
 This year, we look forward to welcoming up to four new Fellows to join this existing community.

 Fellowship Details